Man of many firsts, true visionary: Indian fashion community remembers Pierre Cardin | Entertainment

 He was also one of the few first international designers who brought their clothing lines to India where he was a popular name in the 1980s and '90s.
 Celebrated designer Rina Dhaka said when she started reading fashion magazines as a young girl in the 1980-90s, if there was one global name she knew it was Cardin's, a thought also echoed by FDCI Chairman Sunil Sethi who has fond memories of attending his show in Delhi's Hauz Khas Village in 1994.

 Dhaka said post 1990s, one saw Cardin not so much on catwalks for fashion for women or men but more in accessories. ''He became renowned down to the fact that 'I own a Pierre Cardin pen in India or wherever I could be'.
-He was in many ways a great example of how we as designers can adapt to changing times, bifurcate or diversify and still be able to continue a brand over so many decades,'' Dhaka told PTI.
+He was in many ways a great example of how we as designers can adapt to changing times and still be able to continue a brand over so many decades,'' Dhaka told PTI.

 ''I was dressed in a sari.
 In French, he kept saying I looked beautiful during the photo shoot,'' Garewal told PTI.
-Years later when Cardin came to India, the actor said, when they met she was in a western dress.
+Years later Cardin came to India and the actor said when they met she was in a western dress.

 ''He asked me, 'Where is that sari?'
 He loved sari so much.''
 Cardin was an inspiration for couturier Rahul Mishra, who described the fashion icon as a ''complete designer'' whose work transcends eras. ''He was one of the most renowned designers in both luxury and life.
 From pens to caps, he was the one who started licensing products using the brand name. ''He was the first modernist designer the world has seen.
-The designs he created in the 1950s look as if they are from the year 2050.
-He used all the new-age technology,'' Mishra told PTI.
+The designs he created in the 1950s look as if they are from the year 2050,'' Mishra told PTI.

 Veteran designer Tarun Tahiliani said the first ever fashion show he watched as a young man living in Mumbai was Cardin's and recalled how his wife Sailaja was selected as one of the models for the icon's show. ''That's how I ended up seeing my first ever fashion show of any consequence.
 And I sketched for a day and night.
 I then knew this is what I wanted to do,'' he told PTI.
 Tahiliani said he met Cardin around two decades ago and told the designer about how he inspired him.